 - Repeat the same process with the carrot.

-- Boil 6 cups of water in a pot.
+- Boil water in a pot.
 When it breaks a boil add the carrots.
 Cook over high heat for 30 seconds.

 - Remove from the heat and add the zucchini.
 Let it rest for 30 seconds.
-Remove the zucchini and carrots from the hot water and place i the ice water.
+Remove the zucchini and carrots from the hot water and place in the ice water.

 - Remove the water and let the carrots and zucchini rest on a paper towel.